The primary objective of this article is to inform and advise the owners and operators of LNG carriers about the issues surrounding rollover.

 “Rollover” refers to the rapid release of LNG vapour that can occur as a result of the spontaneous mixing of layers of different densities of LNG in a storage or cargo tank.
 A pre-condition for rollover is that stratification has occurred, ie the existence in the tank of two separate layers of LNG of different density.
 The possibility of a sudden release of large amounts of vapour and the potential over-pressurisation of the tank resulting in possible damage or failure is recognised by the major design codes.

 EN 1473 – “The design of onshore LNG terminals” and NFPA 59A – “Standard for the Production, Storage and Handling of LNG” both require this phenomenon to be taken into consideration when sizing relief devices.
-Whilst the relief valves may prevent damage to the tank, LNG vapour is not only flammable and heavier than air on release, but a valuable commodity and a potent greenhouse gas and therefore venting should be avoided whenever possible.
+Whilst the relief valves may Questions and answers to Crew Evaluation System Test about Damage Prevention during cargo deliveryprevent damage to the tank, LNG vapour is not only flammable and heavier than air on release, but a valuable commodity and a potent greenhouse gas and therefore venting should be avoided whenever possible.

 Rollover received considerable attention following a serious venting incident at the LNG receiving terminal at La Spezia, Italy in 1971, which is described in the annex.